 3. Remove 1tsp of fermented sourdough.
-Mix it with a good pinch of salt and 1tbsp of flour plus enough water to make a dough.
+Mix it with 2tbsp of flour plus enough water to make a thick paste.
 Put it in the fridge in a loosely covered jam jar for next time.
 This will be your ‘starter’ for your next batch.
 It will keep for up to a week in the fridge.
 Don't worry if the top surface darkens a bit.
 See note at the end as to making a gluten-free sourdough starter.

 5. Put the remaining sourdough, soaker, [optional dried yeast if used] and honey into a bowl and mix.

-7. Pour the water mix onto the sourdough mix and stir thoroughly to disperse sourdough and seeds.
-The seeds tend to clump together so mixing matters.
+6. Pour the water onto the sourdough mix and stir thoroughly to disperse sourdough and soaker.

-9. Add the olive oil and mix it in.
+10. Add the olive oil and fold it in.
 The dough texture will change.
 The quality of the oil will subtly affect the finished bread’s flavour.

-10. Share the dough equally between the two tins
+12. Share the dough equally between the two greased tins

-12. Cover the dough with a damp tea towel and leave it to rise until the dough is level with the top of the tins.
+13. Cover the tins with a damp tea towel and leave it to rise at room temperature until the dough is level with the top of the tins.
 In a warm room this will take 40 minutes if you used the optional yeast, a little longer if you didn't.
 In a cooler room it will take longer.
-Watch it like a hawk!
-If it overflows, the dough has risen too much.
+Don't let it overflow!

-13. When it has risen, score the top of each loaf with a sharp knife, then brush or spray the top with olive oil.
+14. When it has risen, score the top of each loaf with a sharp knife, then brush or spray the top with olive oil.
 Make sure you have cut right across the length of the loaf's top as it will rise considerably.

-14. Bake for about 40 to 50 minutes until golden brown.
+16. Bake for about 35 minutes until golden brown.